bjpop/gurita/docsrc/input_output.rst

    Therefore, when reading from standard input, unless otherwise specified, Hatch assumes that the file is in CSV format.

-   This can be overridden by ``in --format tsv ...``
+   This can be overridden by ``in --sep <str> ...``

-   As previously noted, when reading from a named file Hatch will try to use the file name extension to determine the file format, avoiding the need to specify ``--format``.
+   As previously noted, when reading from a named file Hatch will try to use the file name extension to determine the file format, avoiding the need to specify ``--sep``.

    **Standard input can only be read once in a Hatch command**